smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 The result sets from each example use the `foo.dbo.sql_expression_dependencies` table—a local table within the `foo` database—that has been populated with dependency data from each example.
 To populate this table, please review the SQL scripts located in the GitHub repository.

+Also, the server names, object IDs, generated constraint names, and index/statistics IDs will vary between systems.

 -----

 ## Summary of Contents